What Is Phentermine and How Does It Work?

 Discontinue if weight loss has not occurred with 4 weeks of therapy.
 Not approved for long-term use.

-Discontinue if tolerance develops, and do not exceed recommended dosage to overcome tolerance.Obesity
+Discontinue if tolerance develops, and do not exceed the recommended dosage to overcome tolerance.Obesity

 Adipex P or generic